ch33zer/blaise.bike/_posts/2021-8-29-day_64_wytheville_to_blacksburg.md

 Unfortunately it started to pour and there was no sign that it would let up, so I left in the pouring rain.
 It was 2 miles back to the hotel and I was soaked.
 Near the hotel there's Mexican food so I decided last minute to go for a second dinner there.
 It was pretty good.
 I left during a lull in the rain and got back to my room.
 It soon began to pour even harder, and thunder.
 <https://youtu.be/U9U1ZwzSkK8>
 Im now sitting in my room enjoying the sound of rain.
 I'm planning out tomorrow, given that I need to stick around Blacksburg until the bike shop opens to fix my spoke.
 It may be a shorter day, we'll see.
 Night!

+Distance: 60ish

+Consumption:
+- Bagel
+- Cheerios
+- Muffin
+- Honey bun
+- Chocolate milk
+- Breakfast sandwich
+- Smoothie
+- Soda
+- Slushee
+- Ice cream
-Distance: 60ishConsumption:BagelCheeriosMuffinHoney bunChocolate milkBreakfast sandwichSmoothieSodaSlusheeIce cream2 massive slices of pizzaSteak a la mexicanaSoda
+- 2 massive slices of pizza
+- Steak a la mexicana
+- Soda